zfei/BtcChinaBot/README.md

 ``` bash
 mv sample_settings.py settings.py
 ```
-and make changes to it (set API key & secret and parameters).
+and make changes to it (set API access & secret and parameters).

 Finally, run the bot:
 ``` bash
 python bot.py
 ```
 This program is provided AS IS.
+Do not enter API information if you do not know what you are doing.
 Use it at your own risk.

 License
 ---